Sonnerz/project05-fullstack-django/README.md

 *   CSS passed validation using the CSS Validation Service provided by The World Wide Web Consortium (W3C): https://jigsaw.w3.org/css-validator/
 *   Pep8 was used to apply a standard coding convention to the Python code
 *   PyLint was also installed and used
-*   All the functions in custom_scripts.js were tested on http://jshint.com/ This site is a tool that helps to detect errors and potential problems in your JavaScript code.
+*   All the functions in custom_scripts.js were validated on http://jshint.com/ This site is a tool that helps to detect errors and potential problems in JavaScript code.

 #### During development:
 *   print() was used extensively for viewing returned data and testing.